jkulzick/vagrant-hadoop-spark-hive/README.md

 # Getting Started

+1. Run `git clone git@github.com:jkulzick/vagrant-hadoop-spark-hive` if you do not have the project or `git pull` from the project directory to pull the latest version.
+2. Change to the project directory if you are not already there (i.e. `cd vagrant-hadoop-spark-hive`).
+3. Run `tbd` if this is your first time to install the required dependencies
+4. Run ```vagrant up``` to create the VM.
+5. Use ```vagrant ssh``` to login to the VM.
+6. When inside the shell, use ```sudo -s``` to switch to root, which is how you should access Hadoop, Spark and Hive services.

 1. [Download and install VirtualBox 5.2.12](https://www.virtualbox.org/wiki/Downloads)
 2. [Download and install Vagrant](http://www.vagrantup.com/downloads.html)
-3. Open Terminal or Git Bash
 4. Run ```vagrant box add centos/7```
-5. Go to [releases](https://github.com/Tello-Wharton/vagrant-hadoop-spark-hive/releases) and download and extract the latest source of this project.
-6. Run ```chmod -R 755 vagrant-hadoop-spark-hive``` where "vagrant-hadoop-spark-hive" is the name of the project folder (Linux and Mac only)
 7. In your terminal change your directory into the project directory (i.e. `cd vagrant-hadoop-spark-hive`).
-8. Run ```vagrant up``` to create the VM.
-9. Use ```vagrant ssh``` to login to the VM.
-10. When inside the shell, use ```sudo -s``` to switch to root, which is how you should access Hadoop, Spark and Hive services.

 # Web user interfaces